PFCCLab/Open3D/README.md

 >
 > It was verified on Ubuntu 20.04.
 It may meet some problems if you are using other environment.

+> [!WARNING]
+> If you encounter the error `No module named open3d.cpu`, it may be due to an outdated version of `libgcc` in your current runtime environment.
+If you're using a Conda-based Python environment, you can try resolving the issue by running the following command: `conda install -n your_python_env_name -c conda-forge libgcc-ng=12.2.0 libstdcxx-ng=12.2.0`

 ## **Build and Install**

 ```bash